Nonparametric Two-Sample Testing by Betting: Introduction

-\textcite{darling1968some} considered several nonparametric one- and two-sample testing problems involving real-valued observations, and proposed sequential tests by combining fixed sample-size uniform deviation inequalities for the empirical distribution function with a union bound over time. \textcite{howard2019sequential} proposed a sequential Kolmogorov-Smirnov~(KS) test by obtaining a tighter time-uniform deviation inequality for the empirical distribution functions.
-They followed a different approach than~\textcite{darling1968some}, and used an inequality from the empirical process theory along with the \emph{peeling technique} of dividing the set of natural numbers into disjoint intervals of exponentially increasing lengths.
-However, the sequential tests from both these works only work with real-valued observations (or more generally, observations in a totally ordered space) and cannot be applied in problems involving multivariate observations or observations in a discrete unordered set.
+\textcite{darling1968some} considered several nonparametric one- and two-sample testing problems involving real-valued observations, and proposed sequential tests by deriving appropriate fixed sample size uniform deviation inequalities. \textcite{howard2019sequential} proposed a sequential Kolmogorov-Smirnov~(KS) test by obtaining a tighter time-uniform deviation inequality for the empirical distribution functions.
+However, these sequential tests only work with real-valued observations (or more generally, observations in a totally ordered space) and cannot be applied in problems involving multivariate observations.
 The other tests discussed below address this issue.

-\textcite{balsubramani2016sequential} derived a time-uniform empirical Bernstein inequality for random walks by building upon an earlier time-uniform martingale inequality of~\textcite{balsubramani2014sharp}.
-Using this result, they proposed a sequential nonparametric two-sample test by employing the linear-time kernel-MMD as the test statistic, and obtained theoretical guarantees on its power and expected stopping time.
-The original batch two-sample kernel-MMD test, proposed by~\textcite{gretton2012kernel}, uses a quadratic-time U-statistic as an empirical estimate of the squared MMD distance.
-The reliance of the sequential test of~\textcite{balsubramani2016sequential} on the linear-time MMD statistic, while making the test computationally more efficient, also makes it less powerful than our proposed kernel-MMD test~(in~\Cref{subsec:kernel_mmd}) and the tests of~\textcite{lheritier2018sequential} and~\textcite{manole2021sequential} discussed below.~\Cref{fig:br_test} in~\Cref{appendix:additional-experiments} empirically shows the significant difference in the powers of the test of~\textcite{balsubramani2016sequential} and our sequential kernel-MMD test.
+\textcite{balsubramani2016sequential} derived a time-uniform empirical Bernstein inequality for random walks, and used it to design a sequential nonparametric two-sample test based on the linear-time kernel-MMD test statistic.
+The original batch two-sample kernel-MMD test, proposed by~\textcite{gretton2012kernel}, uses a quadratic-time empirical estimate of the squared MMD distance.
+The reliance of the sequential test of~\textcite{balsubramani2016sequential} on the linear-time MMD statistic, while making the test computationally more efficient, also makes it less powerful than our proposed kernel-MMD test~(in~\Cref{subsec:kernel-mmd}) and the tests of~\textcite{lheritier2018sequential} and~\textcite{manole2023martingale} discussed below.